Structured outputs with small local models

 Experiment: Document Understanding

 Document understanding involves extracting text from a picture, and then structuring it.
 It is usually applied on forms where values must be matched to their respective keys.
 Usually, it requires chaining two models, one to extract the text (like Tesseract), and then another to perform matching (a LLM, or just a regex sometimes).
-Visual Language Models enable to do it in one pass.
+Today, Visual Language Models can do it in one pass.

 To put structured generation to the test, I ran an experiment using a VLM locally served with LM Studio.
 I used Qwen3-VL-2B-Instruct quantized in 8 bits, which offers a good trade-off between speed, performance, and memory.
 The model is compiled using MLX, which uses outlines as engine for structured outputs in LM Studio.